 - Helping with your finances by measuring and analysing key metrics.

 - Using the latest accounting software to produce tables and charts that enable you to understand your business’s current financial situation quickly and simply.

 You don’t necessarily have to employ an accountant full-time.
 A couple of hours of an accountant’s time each week should be sufficient for most small businesses.
 You may be worried about the extra expense of hiring an accountant, but it will save you money in the long run.

 What accounting software should you use?

-If you employ a professional accountant, he or she can give you advice on the best accounting software to use for your small business.
+It is indeed a smart move to take advantage of an expert accounting service.
+This is especially true if they use management tools that most business owners use, like Trello for accountants.
+If you do employ a professional accountant, he or she can give you advice on the best accounting software to use for your small business.
 If you’re doing the accounting yourself, you need to select the right software and have a good understanding of how to use it effectively.
 There is a plethora of excellent accounting software tools from which you can choose.
 When deciding which software to use, it’s important to: